DreEleventh/rock-paper-scissors/README.md

 # rock-paper-scissors

+A simple school project that introduces you to more mid-lavel aspects of tkinter and Python programming concepts.

 Introduction**
 Write a program to allow registered users to log in before they can do the Quiz.
 To log in, a user must correctly enter their UserID (string) and password (string).
 The user only get three (3) tries to enter their data correctly.
 After 3-failed attempts they are shut out of the system and your program will exit.